nancyletranx3/Amazon-Product-Reviews/index.md

 - With the products that are not doing so well, we could spend some time to see what common words customers said about the products and use that to improve our products

 ## Connecting Mongo DB to Python
-Here we have data in Mongo DB and we want to connect the data to Python.
+Here I have data in Mongo DB and I want to connect the data to Python.

 ![image](https://user-images.githubusercontent.com/62524529/126516357-ae719392-cc52-4ef4-a9fb-7c4182335305.png)

-We connect python to MongoDB using pymongo library.
-Then we create a connection to the database using MongoClient.
-Finally, we pass the collection name to the database and turn it into a dataframe.
+- Connected python to MongoDB using pymongo library
+- Created a connection to the database using MongoClient
+- Passed the collection name to the database and turn it into a dataframe

 ![image](https://user-images.githubusercontent.com/62524529/126516498-60bb4521-a3c1-40b8-bfc6-09d3fd031076.png)